Skip to main content

 • Macallan 12 Year Old

-In a month or so I'll add another two (2) bottles:
+In a month or so, I plan to add two more bottles:

 • Lagavulin 16 Year Old

-That will balance my collection and give me additional options.
+This will help balance my collection and provide additional options for tasting.

 2017 Plan